 The Traveler Escape Mark III is an electro-acoustic guitar with a maple neck and an alder body.
-It has a scale length of 25.5” and a black walnut fingerboard.
-This is one guitar that will fulfil all your needs and is the best travel guitar.
-It is equipped with a lot in terms of tools and is shorter and lighter than a regular guitar.
+It has a scale length of 25.5″ and a black walnut fingerboard.
+It’s a high-quality travel guitar that fits into any quiver.

 Pros of Traveler Escape Mark III